Creating a product roadmap is a vital part of every product manager’s role.

 Product roadmaps are produced by business owners or managers for the purpose of communicating product strategies, tools and initiatives to both product developers and external stakeholders.

 Basically, they’re the one document that will keep the development of a product on track, and generally ensure that everyone involved in the process is on the same page.

-Well, roadmaps have traditionally been made from scratch in Excel or Word, which is rather tedious and time-consuming.
+Roadmaps have traditionally been made from scratch in Excel or Word, which is rather tedious and time-consuming.
 Plus, the end product looks like a glorified spreadsheet.

-Planning a product roadmap
+Step 1: Planning a product roadmap

 Before jumping into the visualization stage of roadmapping, you’ll need to figure out two key details: who you’re creating the roadmap for, and how far into the future you want to plan.